thiagoarraes/gymseven/replit.md

 - ✓ Fixed environment compatibility issues for seamless Replit deployment
 - ✓ Application successfully switched to Supabase database integration
 - ✓ Application running successfully on port 5000 with Supabase PostgreSQL database
-- ✓ Fixed exercise addition to workout templates - resolved table naming conflicts with Supabase
+- ✅ **FIXED: Exercise addition to workout templates working perfectly with Supabase database**
+- ✅ Implemented automatic conversion of rep ranges (e.g., "8-12" → 8) for database compatibility
+- ✅ Resolved all table naming and field mapping issues between client and Supabase
 - ✓ Successfully migrated from Replit Agent to Replit environment
 - ✓ Configured PostgreSQL database with proper schema migrations
 - ✓ Successfully switched from Neon to Supabase database, then back to Neon due to Supabase connection issues